-transparency and consultation involved, some proponents of development assistance have concerns about the proposal.
+Beyond the concerns that only a small group within the new DFA office had input on the formation of the transformational development program and the lack of transparency and consultation involved, some proponents of development assistance have concerns about the proposal.
 For example, some are questioning whether the DFA has sufficient authority to truly coordinate all U.S. foreign assistance, noting that DFA authority extends to only about 53% of the total, government-wide foreign aid funds.43

 Among the greatest concerns expressed by traditional supporters of development assistance is the continued importance of U.S. development and humanitarian programs.
 They ask about the meaning of a phrase stated by Acting DFA Henrietta Fore and others in the Administration: "foreign assistance ... advances our foreign policy objectives."44 These supporters of traditional development assistance question whether sustainable development and poverty alleviation as rationales for U.S. foreign assistance are being replaced by national security and democracy promotion considerations.
-As evidence, those concerned point to the fact that earlier versions of the Foreign Assistance Framework had no reference to "poverty alleviation," the shifting of a large amount of foreign assistance funds from Development Assistance (DA) to the Economic Support Fund (ESF) in the Administration's FY2008 budget request, and the "overwhelming focus on the capacity of states and little reference to the well being of the poorest," as evidence that long-term development is being subordinated to short-term strategic, diplomatic goals.45 Furthermore, physically locating the DFA in the State Department adds to their concerns of potential politicization of foreign assistance and a diminishing of USAID's role.
+As evidence, those concerned point to the fact that earlier versions of the Foreign Assistance Framework had no reference to "poverty alleviation," the shifting of a large amount of foreign assistance funds from Development Assistance (DA) to the Economic Support Fund (ESF) in the Administration's FY2008 budget request, and the "overwhelming focus on the capacity of states and little reference to the well being of the poorest," as evidence that long-term development was being subordinated to short-term strategic, diplomatic goals.45 Furthermore, physically locating the DFA in the State Department adds to their concerns of potential politicization of foreign assistance and a diminishing of USAID's role.